microbit-matt-hillsdon/keyosd/README.md

 - Automatic bounds checking - never moves out of viewport
 - Draggable display that can be moved with mouse or touch
 - Touch device support (mobile and tablet)
+- Cross-platform support (Mac, Windows, Linux)
-- Text starts large and shrinks to fit as more characters appear
+- Text automatically scales to fit using SVG
 - Minimal padding and no width changes
 - No UI framework dependencies
 - Zero ARIA attributes to avoid screen reader interference